National Firefighter Registry for Cancer: Cancer among firefighters

 Cancer risk in the U.S. fire service is a topic of growing concern.
-Firefighters regularly encounter carcinogenic materials and hazardous contaminants on the fireground.
-Several studies have documented airborne and/or dermal exposures to carcinogenic compounds during firefighting, as well as contamination on turnout gear and other equipment worn by firefighters.
-Some of these compounds have been shown to absorb into firefighters' bodies.
+Firefighters regularly encounter carcinogenic materials—which can cause cancer—and hazardous contaminants on the fireground.
+Several studies have documented airborne and/or skin exposures to carcinogenic substances during firefighting, as well as contamination on turnout gear and other equipment worn by firefighters.
+Some of these compounds can absorb into firefighters' bodies.
 Some firefighters also work with hazardous materials and are trained to control and clean up dangerous materials such as oil spills and chemical accidents.
-In addition to chemical exposures, night shift work has been classified by IARC as a probable human carcinogen.
+In addition to chemical exposures, night shift work has been classified by the International Agency for Research on Cancer (IARC) as a probable human carcinogen.